lurulu156/restaurant-list-DB/README.md

 ## Features
 #### Main page
+- user registeration and authentication
+- login from Facebook
-- listing restaurants from seeds in MongoDB
+- listing restaurants with relationship to the user from seeds in MongoDB
+- sorting restaurants by the preference of A to Z or Z to A etc.
 - search restaurants by title or category
 - show the restaurant detailed info by clicking the info button beneath the picture
 - add a new restaurant by clicking the up-right button